Header Image

 We believe that this study could also indicate that a lower dose of D4 antagonists could be more helpful than complete D4R antagonization.

-Another D4 antagonist prevented cognitive impairment due to stress in monkeys.2
+Another D4 antagonist prevented cognitive impairment caused by stress in monkeys.2